bio-boris/NewKbaseDevelopers/recipes/FileUtilsRecipes.md

-# FileUtil Recipes
-## Need to work with a type of file?
-Use a built in utility for that.
+# Need to work with a type of file?
+There's a built in utility for that.

-### How?
+## Where are they?
-*Search for "Util" at https://ci.kbase.us/#catalog/modules
+* Search for "Util" at https://ci.kbase.us/#catalog/modules

 # DataFileUtil and GenomeFileUtil recipes

-DFU and GFU are very commonly used, so check out examples below
+DFU and GFU are very commonly used, so check out examples below:

+# DataFileUtil

 ## About DataFileUtil
 * [DataFileUtils](https://github.com/kbaseapps/DataFileUtil) is the preferred way to retrieve and save objects, as well as uploading files and receiving an unique identifier once they are in our system.